Close faster with complete and accurate results.

 Organize account names into one of the account category types

 The chart of accounts is an important component of the general ledger that organizes financial transactions for the business into basic categories.

 It facilitates the organization and review of the business’s financial activity.
 It also allows for the separation of distinct types of financial activity, for example, assets from liabilities, and expenses from revenue.

+All of this makes it easier for management to evaluate the different aspects of the business’s financial activity and performance.
 It facilitates a similar analysis for investors and shareholders.
-Lastly, this makes it easier for the business to comply with financial reporting standards.
+And this makes it easier for the business to comply with financial reporting standards.